WilliamCWhite/dotfiles/.config/nvim/add-later.md

     up and down arrow keys in menus
         May keep for more vim (no arrowkeys)
 [ ] Auto wrap/unwrap for markdown files

+MAKE THINGS LOOK BETTER
+- Implementing neoscroll
+- Actually having custom themes for neovim and for tmux?
+  - The thing is I actually really like whatever it is right now